ardavast/bgp-workshop-wiki/How-to-organize-a-bgp-workshop?.md

 4. Create the event and share it with the world (NOG or RIPE mailing lists).
 5. Ask RIPE for temporary IPv4 and IPv6 allocations.
 For this you would need a sponsoring LIR.
    HINT: I can always help with this, but do give me enough lead time (at least two weeks).
-6. Prepare a basic introductionary talk about BGP.
+6. Prepare a basic introductory talk about BGP.
 Make sure you explain ASNs and why you can have a single AS originating prefixes from two or more different locations.
 You can also explain anycast.
 7. Generate files for each client/port.
 If possible, upload them somewhere or print them for the participants (you can use the gen-client-data.sh for this).

 # During the workshop